-PRISM Implementation Status Expanded PRISM Enhanced Participation WA ◊ Full Participation MT ND No Participation OR () ID SD ♦ Real-time PWS for registration WY Retrieve suspended plates NV UT CO CA
+PRISM Implementation Status Expanded PRISM Enhanced Participation Full Participation No Participation Retrieve suspended plates

-Program Activities for FY 2022 - 2024: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.
+Program Activities for FY 2022 - 2024: Describe any activities that will be taken to implement, maintain or improve your ITD and PRISM programs.
+Include a description of O&M costs for ITD and PRISM.